simondlevy/Hackflight/README.md

 platforms have safety mechanisms that Hackflight lacks, which will help avoid injury to you and damage to your vehicle.

-Hackflight is current working on the following platforms:
+Hackflight is currently working on the following platforms:

 * [TinyPICO](https://www.tinypico.com)